alecfrey/OneGoal/README.md

 # TodayAim - Track Your Accomplishments

 Today Aim was created to help highlight all the tasks people accomplish in their daily lives.
-  Download on the App Store
+Download now on the App Store.

 Brief Description: